-Abnormally increased brain iron accumulation in deep gray matter is a common finding in Alzheimer’s disease (AD) and due to its paramagnetic nature, iron is changing the magnetic susceptibility of brain tissue.
-Recent validation studies showed that brain iron can be measured precisely by the novel MRI technique quantitative susceptibility mapping (QSM) in vivo, thus, enabling reliable and precise longitudinal investigations.
-Furthermore, QSM was more sensitive to disease-induced changes in Parkinson’s disease and multiple sclerosis than conventional MRI techniques.
-We hypothesize that pathologic brain iron accumulation can be assessed with higher sensitivity with QSM than with current MRI techniques such as R2* mapping and that regional QSM is a predictor for cognitive decline and disability.
+Abnormally increased brain iron accumulation in deep gray matter is a common finding in Alzheimer’s disease (AD) and recent validation studies showed that brain iron can be measured precisely by quantitative MRI in vivo, thus, enabling reliable and precise longitudinal investigations.

-We propose an explorative longitudinal study including patients with AD and age-matched control subjects which will be recruited for their 2 years follow-ups from our outpatient department and undergo extensive cognitive testing and quantitative 3 Tesla MRI.
-Regional differences of susceptibility and R2* in deep gray matter and the neocortex will be evaluated in AD patients and controls and related to the patients´ cognitive status at baseline.
-Follow-up MRI and clinical data with multivariate regression analysis serve to investigate the dynamics of AD-related changes of susceptibility, and their relation to cognitive functioning.
+We conducted an explorative longitudinal study including 100 patients with AD and 100 age-matched control subjects, which were recruited for their 2 years follow-ups from our outpatient department and undergo extensive cognitive testing and quantitative 3 Tesla MRI.
+Regional differences of iron in deep gray matter and the neocortex were evaluated and related to the patients´ cognitive status.
+Follow-up MRI and clinical data with multivariate regression analysis served to investigate the dynamics of AD-related changes of susceptibility, and their relation to cognitive functioning.

-This research is funded by the Austrian Science Fund FWF.
+This research was funded by the Austrian Science Fund FWF KLIF 523.